-Teach children the correct names of all their different body parts, including their private body parts.
+1. Teach children the correct names of all of their different body parts, including their private body parts.

-Children often find it hard to tell adults about sexual abuse because they don't know the words to use.
-Learning correct (anatomical) words for private body parts gives children the vocabulary they need and helps them know it's okay to talk about those body parts.
-When teaching your young child different body parts, consider using the correct words for private body parts along with words such as "tummy" and "ears."
-You can give older children more information, because they're able to understand more.
+Children often find it hard to tell about sexual abuse because they don't know the words to use.
+Learning correct (anatomical) words for private body parts gives children the words to use and helps them know that it is okay to talk about those body parts.

+When teaching your young child the different body parts, consider using the correct words for private body parts along with words such as "tummy" and "ears."
+You can give older children more information because they are able to understand more.
 You can also explain that the parts of their bodies covered by a swimsuit are their private body parts.

-Teach children "You are the boss of your body."
+2. Teach children that "You are the boss of your body."

-Let children know that they are in control of who touches their bodies and how.
+Let your children know that they are in control of who touches their bodies and how.
 Model this for children: "I don't want you to jump up and down on me.
 Please stop."
 Likewise, immediately respect their wishes not to be touched in certain ways.
 "Looks like you don't want me to pick you up right now.
 Okay."
 As you supervise your children's interactions, make it clear that they need to stop tickling or roughhousing if a sibling says "Stop!"

-In addition, do not insist that your children give or receive hugs or kisses from relatives if they don't wish to.
+In addition, do not insist that your children give or receive hugs or kisses from relatives if they do not wish to.
 This teaches children that it's okay to say no to touches from people in their family.
 Some relatives might expect a hug from your children every time they see them.
-Tell relatives that you're teaching your children to be the bosses of their bodies as part of teaching them safety about touching, so they're not offended by your children's behavior.
+Tell relatives that you are teaching your children to be bosses of their bodies as part of teaching them safety about touching, so they are not offended by your children's behavior.